Glioblastoma

 Tests and procedures used to diagnose glioblastoma include:

 - Neurological exam.
 This type of exam checks vision, hearing, balance, coordination, strength and reflexes.
-Problems in one or more of these areas might give clues about the part of the brain the glioblastoma affects.
+Changes in one or more of these areas might give clues about the part of the brain the glioblastoma affects.

 -

-Special tests of the cancer cells can give your health care team more information about your glioblastoma and your prognosis.
+Special tests of the cancer cells can give your healthcare team more information about your glioblastoma and your prognosis.
 The team uses this information to create a treatment plan.

 Treatment